Fried Potato, Ham and Spinach Breakfast Pie

 - Bake in a preheated oven until the pie crust turns a golden color and the egg filling is thoroughly cooked (about 50 to 55 minutes).

-- Serve while warm or store in the refrigerator and warm each piece in the microwave just before serving.
+- Serve warm or store in the refrigerator and warm each piece in the microwave just before serving.

 Ce n’est pas une Galette – THIS IS NOT A GALETTE